-Pages 50-64 Wednesday, January 10-Wednesday, January 31

-Write either True or False in the blank before each statement.
+DEAR MR. HENSHAW By Beverly Cleary Pages 50-64 Wednesday, January 10-Wednesday, January 31 Write either True or False in the blank before each statement.
 1. Leigh's plan to cover his lunchbag with scotch tape proved to be a good idea.
 2. One of Mr. Henshaw's tips to Leigh on how to be a writer was to listen.
 3. Leigh's mother said his dad was in love with a truck.
 4. The librarian allowed Leigh to be the first person to read the school's copy of Mr. Henshaw's new book.
-5. Leigh did not like Beggar Bears because it was not funny.
-6. Sometimes, Leigh worried that something might happen to his mom.
-7. Leigh received the promised phone call from his dad.

-- 9. Leigh's teacher said he should write a story for the young authors' book the school was planning to publish. - 10.
-Leigh got a postcard from his dad and a postcard from Mr. Henshaw on the same day.
+Leigh did not like Beggar Bears because it was not funny.
+5. Sometimes, Leigh worried that something might happen to his mom.
+6. 7.
+Leigh received the promised phone call from his dad.
+8. Leigh thought he felt better when he wrote about things in his diary.
+9. Leigh's teacher said he should write a story for the young authors' book the school was planning to publish.
+10. Leigh got a postcard from his dad and a postcard from Mr. Henshaw on the same day.